Anshika10022001/Diwali-Sales-Analysis/README.md

 **Python ( Pandas, Seaborn, Matplotlib ) :** Data Cleaning, Charts Creation, Visualizations

+## Limitations/Challenges
+- The project proceeded smoothly without any significant challenges.
+- It provided an excellent learning opportunity, allowing me to enhance my skills and gain valuable insights along the way.

 ## Future Scope
 - Can improve customer experience by identifying potential customers across different states, occupation, gender and age groups
 - Can improve sales by identifying most selling product categories and products, which can help to plan inventory and hence meet the demands